demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-DungeonGenerationPlus/README.md

 ## How to Setup and Use
 Please refer to the [wiki](https://git.touhou.dev/Raphtalia/DungeonGenerationPlus_LethalCompany_Mod/wiki) for documentation on utilizing this API for your custom interior.

+## Dev Debug Tools

+Activate this feature in this mod's config, then press M while inside the ship alone.

+Allows you quickly generate dungeons inside Lethal Company.
+You can edit most (but not all) values of the DungeonFlow and DunGenExtender assets to quickly see how the changes would affect the dungeon generation.

+See this (thread)[https://discordapp.com/channels/1168655651455639582/1268936081106141318/1277693907492405259] for the feature in action.

 ## Multiple Main Paths

 The prominent feature of this API is the ability to seemlesly add multiple main paths to your interior.
 Below are some examples.